dart-lang/site-www/src/codelabs/async-await/index.md

 ## Putting it all together

 It's time to practice what you've learned in one final exercise.
+_Some async functions (e.g. `getUsername` and `logoutUser`) are provided in the background.
+You don’t need to implement these provided functions._

 Write the following:

 ### Part 1: `addHello`
 * Write a function `addHello` that takes a single string